App-vNext/Polly/docs/migration-v8.md

   - Your previous policies should run smoothly without any change
 - Migrate your V7 policies to V8 strategies gradually, such as one at a time
   - Test your migrated code in a QA environment before publishing your changes into production
-- After you have migrated all your legacy Polly code then switch to [`Polly.Core`](https://www.nuget.org/packages/Polly.Core)
+- After you have successfully migrated all your legacy Polly code then change your package reference from `Polly` to [`Polly.Core`](https://www.nuget.org/packages/Polly.Core)

 ## Migrating execution policies